USRSE/usrse24/pages/participate/participate.md

 ## Tutorials

-Tutorials will take place ahead of the conference in a virtual format, and be recorded, from September 30th to October 11th.
+Tutorials will take place ahead of the conference in a virtual format (to be recorded) from September 30th to October 11th.
 Infrastructure to register participants and allow the hosts to run the tutorial via Zoom will be provided.
-Tutorials may be either 90 minutes or 2 90 minute sessions with a 30 minute break in the middle.
+Tutorials may be either 90 minutes or two 90 minute sessions with a 30 minute break in the middle.
 Please note that you ***MAY*** submit similar proposals for both a tutorial and a Learning Topic workshop if you would like to deliver the same content in person at the conference.
 Submission template [here](https://docs.google.com/document/d/1RljR4M2kEBZx36JmSNLrw0iL7P-cx3aoosYdnHJR8t4/edit?usp=sharing).

 ## Papers